-12.3.2.1 The total number of existing member schools that committed to participate in the FHSAA State Football Series for the current classification term shall be ranked in descending order of student population and divided into eight (8) basic classifications (8A, 7A, 6A, 5A, 4A, 3A, 2A and 1A).
+12.3.2.1 Charge of all an habe of existing an Eiled: schools that loop in the transfer of student population and divided into eight (8) basic classifications (8A, 7A, 6A, 5A, 4A, 3A, 2A and 1A).
 The highest two-thirds of schools, by student population, will be as evenly divided as possible into the top four classifications (8A, 7A, 6A and 5A) and the remaining one-third of schools, by student population, will be as evenly divided as possible into the bottom three (3) classifications (4A, 3A and 2A).
 Schools located in geographic areas that are eligible as determined by Rural Economic Development Initiative (REDI), population density by zip code and median family income by zip code and have an enrollment up to 600 students may be placed in 1A.
 The student population.
 Schools that have the same student population as a school whose student population forms the dividing line between classifications shall be placed with that school into the higher classification.
 The requisite number of schools then shall be assigned to each successive classification.
 Once the dividing lines between classifications for a classification term are determined, they shall not be changed during that classification term.